Konrad-Ziarko/DokiDokiMD/README.md

 - [requests](https://pypi.org/project/requests/)

 ## License
-This project is licensed under the BSD-3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details